madp3e/mercariFrontEnd/README.md

-<h3>Currently working on the backEnd with python Django to provide real data related to database and adding more components that react with SdeBr and AppBar Comp </h3>
+<h3>I am working on to deploy this project as a serverless application.Currently, I am setting up my AWS lambda function and a few stacks that are necessary</h3>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).